Rufus For Real

 Storage & Make-Ahead Instructions

-• Store greens separately — Keep the greens in a large zip-top bag or salad bowl with a paper towel to absorb moisture.
-This keeps everything crisp for 3–4 days.
+• Store the greens separately: Keep the greens in a container or zip-top bag with a paper towel to help absorb excess moisture.

 You Asked, I Answered